Establishes a device as the current device.

 command to select another owned device as the current device or until the process terminates.

 command can establish as the current device such devices as terminal devices, spool devices, TCP bindings, interprocess pipes, named pipes, and inter-job communications.
 The USE

-command can also be used to open a sequential file.
-The device
+command can also be used to open a sequential file

 argument specifies the file pathname as a quoted string.